-HOW TO CLEAN STAINLESS STEEL BATHROOM FAUCET
+HOW TO CLEAN STAINLESS STEEL KITCHEN FAUCET

 When cleaning a stainless steel faucet, knowing what NOT to do is just as valuable as knowing what to do.
 Harsh abrasives, scouring powders or steel wool, as well as cleaning products containing chlorine, bleach and ammonia all have the potential to damage the finish.
 You should also steer clear of using oven cleaners, as they may scratch your surfaces.
 Even plain water can leave unsightly marks and spots if not utilized properly.